 Simply put, these Epoxy Infusion and Carbon Epoxy Construction processes are industry bar-raising manufacturing processes.
 Our 33’ and up models utilizing these processes are built like a tank but perform like a jet.
 These techniques have been used in the aerospace industry for years but have typically been a historically-unpopular process to marine manufacturers for numerous reasons: materials cost, labor skill, and lack of technology to implement, just to name a few.
 Less than 1% of marine manufacturers utilize these processes.

-We take this process even further on the hulls of our 380 LXF & 425 LXF, where we use Carbon Fiber/E-Glass as the main material used in the Epoxy Infusion process.
-The 530 LXF is built using this process on not only the hull, but also the deck, hardtop, and flybridge superstructure!
+We take this process even further on the hulls of our 377 LXF, 400 LXF & 425 LXF, where we use Carbon Fiber/E-Glass as the main material used in the Epoxy Infusion process.
+Our 350 LXZ also utilizes this process on its deck, hardtop, and console pan & liner; and our 530 LXF is built using this process on not only the hull, but also the deck, hardtop, and flybridge superstructure!

 But why use this process in the first place if it’s more expensive?
 The answer is abundantly clear when you realize the strength-to-weight ratios of the models.
 They’re second to none.
 They disprove the old saying “a larger boat is just heavier and inefficient, therefore needing more horsepower to push it.”
 Our Epoxy Infusion Construction process removes the brittle, excess fat of the resin to create a boat that weighs a little less when compared to other outdated competitor processes, but at the same time provides an even stronger, more stable structure.
 With a lighter, stronger stepped hull comes higher performance.
 This is the reason our models consistently out-perform competitive models in their class while being rigged with equal (or even less) horsepower.
 High performance with increased fuel efficiency and cruising speeds (not to mention cost savings both at the pump as well as the overall cost of owning the boat).